harshdarji23/potfolio/content/post/zoro.md

 # Gamers of Zoro 🎮

 Everybody's working from home, but the team has taken some great initiatives to build a connection with each other and have fun!
 There's a mindfulness session where we discuss mental health.
 We also have a channel #AmongUs where we play among us!.
 Also, a channel to discuss basketball, ha-ha love it!
 Oh, and Zoro loves dad jokes, here's a few of them.
+{{< image classes="fancybox fig-100" src="https://github.com/harshdarji23/potfolio/blob/master/static/images/gamers.PNG" thumbnail="https://github.com/harshdarji23/potfolio/blob/master/static/images/gamers.PNG" >}}

 I want to become a great leader, so I reached out to the leaders at Zoro to get advice, and I asked them four questions, and here are their answers:
-### 1. What's one book that you have read that had the most impact on you?
+#### 1. What's one book that you have read that had the most impact on you?
 - Siddhartha by Herman hesse
 - From Good to Great
 - Dare to Lead